Learning College Manual

 Isothermal Community College does not differentiate between drug users, drug pushers, or sellers.
 Any student or guest who unlawfully possesses, uses, sells, gives, or manufactures a controlled substance while on College premises, or as part of any activity initiated by the College, will be subject to disciplinary action up to and including expulsion and prosecution.

 When there is evidence that a student or guest of the College is impaired by alcohol or another substance (including controlled substances), disciplinary measures may be taken up to and including expulsion and prosecution.
-Alternatively, the College may require the student to obtain a substance abuse evaluation from a certified or licensed substance abuse treatment professional and successfully complete any drug education counseling and aftercare recommended, consent to regular drug testing at his/her expense, and other conditions and restrictions, including community service, as a precondition for enrollment at the College.
+Alternatively, the College may require the student to obtain a substance abuse evaluation from a certified or licensed substance abuse treatment professional and successfully complete any drug education counseling and aftercare recommended, consent to regular drug testing at his/her expense, and other conditions and restrictions as a precondition for enrollment at the College.
 Evidence of impairment may be determined by behavior and/or appearance and includes but is not limited to: dilated pupils, a lag in response to verbal request(s), staggering or unsteadiness, the smell of alcohol, and/or incoherent communication.
 In the event that a situation arises, it is the responsibility of the student to provide contact information for transporting purposes.
 If no other transportation is available, law enforcement may be called.
 This section does not apply to law enforcement officers serving the College through the local sheriff’s department.
 Law enforcement officers must adhere to their normal standards when conducting a search.

 The term “controlled substance” means any drug listed in 21 CFR Part 1308 and other federal regulations, as well as those listed in Article V, Chapter 90 of the North Carolina General Statutes.
 Generally, it means any drugs, which have a high potential for abuse.
 Such drugs include, but are not limited to heroin, marijuana, cocaine, PCP, GHB, and crack.
 They also include legal drugs which are not prescribed by a licensed health care provider.
 Furthermore, any substance taken that may cause impairment, including but not limited to bath salts, inhalants, or synthetic herbs, are also considered a violation of the drug and alcohol policy.

 If any student is convicted of violating any criminal drug or alcohol statute while on College premises, or as part of any activity initiated by the College, he or she will be subject to disciplinary action up to and including expulsion.
-Furthermore, students or guests who are in violation of alcohol and drug laws may suffer legal consequences ranging from fines up to incarceration.
-Alternatively, the College may require the student to obtain a substance abuse evaluation from a certified or licensed substance abuse treatment professional and successfully complete any drug educational counseling and aftercare recommended, consent to regular drug testing at his/her expense, and other conditions and restrictions, including community service, as a precondition for continued enrollment at the College.
+Furthermore, students or guests who are in violation of alcohol and drug laws may suffer legal consequences ranging from fines up to criminal prosecution.
+Alternatively, the College may require the student to obtain a substance abuse evaluation from a certified or licensed substance abuse treatment professional and successfully complete any drug educational counseling and aftercare recommended, consent to regular drug testing at his/her expense, and adhere to other conditions and restrictions, including community service, as a precondition for continued enrollment at the College.

 Each student is required to inform the College, in writing, within five (5) days after he or she is convicted for violation of any federal, state, or local criminal drug statute where such violation occurred while on College premises, or as part of any activity initiated by the College.
 A conviction means the entry in a court of law or military tribunal of (1) a plea of guilty, nolo contendere, no contest or the equivalent; (2) a verdict of guilty; or (3) a prayer for judgment continued or a deferred prosecution